spierala/mini-rx-store/docs/docs/fs-config.md

 slug: /local-component-state
 ---

-With MiniRx Feature Stores you can also manage **local component state**...
+With MiniRx Feature Stores you can also manage **local component state**.

+### What is local component state?
+- State which is bound to a component
+- State which has the lifetime of a component
+- State which can exist multiple times (if the corresponding component exists multiple times)

+### Multiple Feature Store instances
 By default, a Feature Store with a certain feature key can only be created **once**.
-But in some situations you might want to create **multiple** instances of the same Feature Store:
+But in order to manage local component state, you might need to create **multiple** instances of the same Feature Store.
-E.g. if you have to manage state, which is bound to a component and if that component can exist multiple times.

-You can use the `{multi: true}` configuration to allow multiple instances of a Feature Store.
+You can use the `{multi: true}` configuration to allow multiple instances.

 Example: